ISLE OF MULL

-We provide national award-winning nature expeditions, based on the Isle of Mull.
+We provide multi, national award-winning nature experiences, based on the Isle of Mull.

-Nature Scotland excursions are led by dedicated naturalists, conservationists and educators.
+Nature Scotland tours are led by dedicated and highly qualified Naturalists who have studied a nature-based education.

-We are passionate about running informative and inspirational wildlife experiences.
+We are passionate about running informative and inspirational wildlife tours.

-Nature Scotland performs data collection surveys on the biodiversity of Mull, including birds, reptiles, dragonflies, cetaceans and butterflies.
+The Nature Scotland team performs data collection surveys on the biodiversity of Mull, including birds, reptiles, dragonflies, cetaceans and butterflies.

-Ewan is the 'Regional Co-ordinator' for all BTO Surveys for Northern Argyll.
+Ewan is the Mull Bird Recorder and the 'Regional Co-ordinator' for all BTO Surveys for Northern Argyll.

-Nature Scotland have full commercial insurance, regional licensing and public liability cover.
+Nature Scotland have full commercial insurance and public liability cover.

 Nature Scotland is on a 'Zero Waste' journey and is working to heavily reduce any use of plastics within the business.

-Although most of his family hailed from north of the border as Aberdonian dairy farmers, Ewan was brought up in 'Hadrians Wall country’, North East Cumbria.
+Although most of his family hailed from north of the border in Aberdeenshire, Ewan was brought up in 'Hadrian's Wall country’, north east Cumbria.
 He was fortunate to be raised in the wild uplands of the north Pennines, on the second largest RSPB nature reserve where his father, John, was the conservation warden on the 12,000 acre site.